jensbrauer/wordpuzzle/README.md

   - Providing the user with the option to create a puzzle and play the game in a different language than English.
     - Perhaps google translate libs can be utilized and/or finding other dictionary sets.

+## Data Model
+I decided to use a Game class as my model.
+The gameflow starts by assigning a variable new_game a Game object from the Game class.
+The init function creates a board using an external function and sets up som variables to store game state.

+The rest of the Game class consist of functions to manipulate and output values and messages from the Game object.

+This enabled a rather elegant and straight forward gameflow in run.py.
+In essence the gameflow consist of a two layer while loop creating a new Game object anditerating over it for as long as the user wants to.
+Furthermore, all functions and manipulations could be nicely organized in the Game class.

 ## Testing
 #### Manual Testing
 - All game scenarios were tested manualy in local terminal before deployment